Netflix has been a long time host to some of your kids’ favorite shows and movies that are constantly on repeat (I’m looking at you

-Watch rated TV-PG.
-A Baby Sitter’s Guide to Monster Hunting, 7 Ghost Patrol
+Watch A Baby Sitter’s Guide to Monster Hunting, rated TV-PG.
+15 A Witches’ Ball

 What’s better than one witch?
 A gathering of witches!
 Each and every Halloween, witches from all over the world gather to celebrate such a super special evening in time.
 Beatrix is a young girl who can’t wait to be inducted to become a witch, but when an incident threatens to take her title away from her before she even has it, she must act fast to save the day with whatever powers she has.